Course Outline

 Knowledge Sources

-• Guidelines and tools for vulnerability testing
+• Guidelines and tools for conducting vulnerability testing in government IT environments.

 Summary and Next Steps